Royal Grenadiers: Early history

-On 14 March 1862, The 10th Battalion Volunteer Militia Rifles, Canada was authorized for service in Toronto, Canada West (now Ontario) with its Headquarters and line companies in Toronto.
-As in common with most Canadian Militia infantry regiments being raised at the time, they were as a rifle regiment.
+On 14 March 1862, the 10th Battalion Volunteer Militia Rifles, Canada was authorized for service in Toronto, Canada West (now Ontario) with its headquarters and line companies in Toronto.
+As in common with most Canadian Militia infantry regiments being raised at the time, they were a rifle regiment.
 However around the same time of the regiments founding, the members of the unit requested to the militia department that they be organized and uniformed as a line infantry unit instead.
-As a result on 21 November 1862, the regiment was Redesignated as The 10th Battalion Volunteer Militia (Infantry) Canada and again on 10 April 1863, as the 10th or Royal Regiment of Toronto Volunteers.
+As a result on 21 November 1862, the regiment was redesignated as the 10th Battalion Volunteer Militia (Infantry) Canada and again on 10 April 1863, as the 10th or Royal Regiment of Toronto Volunteers.

-The Fenian Raids
+Fenian Raids

-The 10th or Royal Regiment of Toronto Volunteers was called out on active service from 8 to 31 March and from 1 to 22 June 1866.
-The battalion served on the Niagara frontier and would take part in the mopping up operations after the disastrous Battle of Ridgeway.
+The 10th or Royal Regiment of Toronto Volunteers was called out on active service from 8 to 31 March and from 1 to 22 June 1866 to defend Canada from Fenian raiders.
+The battalion served on the Niagara frontier and took part in the mopping-up operations after the disastrous Battle of Ridgeway.

-1880’s
+1880s

-On 5 August 1881, the regiment was Redesignated as the 10th Battalion Royal Grenadiers.
-At the time, this unit would be the only other regiment of its type in the entire British Empire: the other regiment being The Grenadier Guards.
+On 5 August 1881, the regiment was redesignated as the 10th Battalion Royal Grenadiers.
+At the time, this unit was the only other regiment of its type in the entire British Empire: the other regiment being The Grenadier Guards.

-The North-West Rebellion
+North-West Rebellion

-On 27 March 1885, the 10th Battalion, Royal Grenadiers was called to arms and turned out in marching order the following day.
-The Battalion served with General Middleton's column of the North West Field Force, until they returned from active service on 24 July 1885.
-The 10th Royal Grenadiers would see action at the Battle of Fish Creek (24 April), and the Battle of Batoche (9-12 May), serving with distinction during the campaign and earning the regiment its first battle honours.
+On 27 March 1885, the 10th Battalion Royal Grenadiers was called to arms and turned out in marching order the following day.
+The battalion served with General Middleton's column of the North West Field Force, until they returned from active service on 24 July 1885.
+The 10th Royal Grenadiers saw action at the Battle of Fish Creek (24 April), and the Battle of Batoche (9–12 May), serving with distinction during the campaign and earning the regiment its first battle honours.

-The South African War & Early 1900’s
+South African War and early 1900s

-During the South African War, the 10th Battalion Royal Grenadiers contributed volunteers for the 2nd (Special Service) Battalion, The Royal Canadian Regiment of Infantry.
+During the Second Boer War, the 10th Battalion Royal Grenadiers contributed volunteers for the 2nd (Special Service) Battalion, The Royal Canadian Regiment of Infantry.

-As a part of the country wide reorganisation of the Canadian Militia at the start of the 20th Century, on 8 May 1900, the regiment was Redesignated as the 10th Regiment, Royal Grenadiers.
+As a part of the country-wide reorganization of the Canadian Militia at the start of the 20th century, on 8 May 1900, the regiment was redesignated as the 10th Regiment, Royal Grenadiers.